usethesource/rascal-website/_posts/2014-10-27-rascal-0-7-x-release-notes.md

 title: "Rascal 0.7.x release notes"
 ---

 In this post we report on the Rascal release 0.7.0.
-We expect a number of patch releases as well, which we report on by updating this post at the end when necessary.
+We expect a number of patch releases as well, which we report on by updating this post (at its end) when necessary.
 The Rascal release includes the following main components:

 * Parser and interpreter: parsing and running Rascal programs
 * Parser generator: generating parsers for programming languages and domain specific languages